 MARY E. MACDONALD vs. RICHARD G. MACDONALD

-COMPLAINT filed in the Plymouth Division of the Probate and Family Court Department on August 12, 1982.
+COMPLAINT for separate support filed in the Plymouth Division of the Probate and Family Court Department on August 12, 1982.

 The Supreme Judicial Court on its own initiative transferred the case from the Appeals Court.